markgene/yamat/README.md

 gmset <- normalize(RGsetEx, norm_method = "dkfz", map_to_genome = TRUE)
 ```

+Note: normalization methods of the same name sometimes have different
+implementation.
+For example, the quantile normalization in *minfi* package
+and *CopyNumber450k8 are different.

 ## Remove Batch Effect

 If you have an object of `MethylSet` or `GenomicMethylSet` class, use the default